neilmix/sandbash/README.md

 # sandbash

-A sandboxed bash launcher for macOS that restricts filesystem write access to designated directories.
+A command sandboxing tool for macOS that restricts filesystem write access to designated directories.

 ## Purpose

-`sandbash` enables safe AI-assisted development by launching bash in a sandboxed environment where only specific directories are writable.
+`sandbash` enables safe AI-assisted development by executing commands in a sandboxed environment where only specific directories are writable.
 All other filesystem locations remain readable but protected from modification.

 ## Features

 - **Filesystem sandboxing**: Current directory is writable, everything else is read-only by default
+- **Direct command execution**: Run any command in a sandbox, not just bash
 - **Three-tier configuration**: Global config, per-directory config, and command-line flags
 - **Easy config management**: Built-in commands to add, remove, and edit writable paths
-- **Transparent operation**: Works like normal bash with all standard features
 - **Subprocess inheritance**: All child processes automatically inherit sandbox restrictions

 ## Quick Start